 - Five of the area's largest cities are Kansas City, Mo.
 (463,202); Overland Park, Kan.
 (176,185); Olathe, Kan.
 (127,967), Kansas City, Kan.
 (146,453), Independence, Mo.
 (117,213).

 - The Kansas City Barbecue Society reports that KC has more barbecue restaurants per capita than any other city in the nation.

 - KC is home to the largest maker of boxed chocolates in the world.
 Based here since 1932, Russell Stover Candies still hand dips more than 25 million pieces of chocolate each year.

 Greater Kansas City is headquarters to three Fortune 500 companies (Sprint Nextel Corporation, YRC Worldwide Inc. and Seaboard) and additional Fortune 1000 corporations (Great Plains Energy, AMC Theatres, DST Systems, Garmin International, Cerner and Russell Stover Candies).
-Three international law firms, Lathrop & Gage, Stinson Morrisson & Hecker, and Shook, Hardy & Bacon are also based in the City.
-Hallmark Cards' gross revenues certainly would qualify it for both lists, but it cannot be included because it is privately owned by the Hall family.
+Privately-owned Hallmark Cards is another business icon of the city.
+Three international law firms, Lathrop & Gage, Stinson Morrisson & Hecker, and Shook, Hardy & Bacon are also based in the city.

 Go, Explore, and Enjoy